idGain/logback-elasticsearch-appender/README.md

  * `maxEvents` (optional, default -1 i.e. not limited): Maximum amount of logging events to be stored for later sending.
  * `loggerName` (optional): If set, raw ES-formatted log data will be sent to this logger
  * `errorLoggerName` (optional): If set, any internal errors or problems will be logged to this logger
+ * `failedEventsLoggerName` (optional): If set, any failed event will be logged to this logger
  * `rawJsonMessage` (optional, default false): If set to `true`, the log message is interpreted as pre-formatted raw JSON message.
  * `includeMdc` (optional, default false): If set to `true`, then all [MDC](http://www.slf4j.org/api/org/slf4j/MDC.html) values will be mapped to properties on the JSON payload.
  * `excludedMdcKeys` (optional, default empty): comma separated (extra whitespace is fine) list of case sensitive MDC keys that should not be mapped automatically to properties; only useful when includeMdc is set to `true`